You might need to refresh the page to be able to view the video.

 OPNFV provides an open reference platform that enables the NFV community to refine requirements based on an actual implementation, accelerate adoption, and validate that a carrier-grade platform is feasible.
 OPNFV is helping bridge between the standards and Open Source worlds”.

-Prodip Sen (HP), Chairman of the Board for OPNFV, and former Chair of the ETSI NFV ISG noted: "The open source based approach to interoperability is a more agile and faster approach than traditional standardization, which is absolutely suited to current market conditions.
+Prodip Sen (HP), Chair of the Board for OPNFV, and former Chair of the ETSI NFV ISG noted: "The open source based approach to interoperability is a more agile and faster approach than traditional standardization, which is absolutely suited to current market conditions.
 I am very encouraged with the level of engagement and discussion between the NFV ISG and OPNFV communities that we saw here in Prague, and am confident that we will be successful in adopting this approach for our industry. "

 During NFV #9, the new Test Experimentation and Open Source (TST) working group hosted a session with representatives from the major upstream projects, including OPNFV, OpenStack, OpenDaylight, Open Networking Foundation, etc. The intent was to encourage collaboration and discuss what steps the NFV ISG can take to improve collaboration and accelerate the overall process to fulfill the requirements with reference implementation code.